trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal.md

 Currently, you cannot send the full kernel data over the Data Availability Layer, so this tutorial relies on the reveal data channel to install the kernel as usual.
 :::

-When you are ready, get started by going to [Part 1: Setting up an environment](./build-files-archive-with-dal/set-up-environment).
+When you ready, get started by going to [Part 1: Setting up an environment](./build-files-archive-with-dal/set-up-environment).